Particular/docs.particular.net/transports/upgrades/sqlserver-3to31.md

 snippet: 3to31-storedelayedmessagetextsql

-NOTE: By default the table used to store delayed messages has the `Delayed` suffix so for an endpoint called `MyEndpoint` the delayed messages are stored in a table called `MyEndpoint.Delayed`.
+NOTE: By default, the table used to store delayed messages has the `Delayed` suffix so for an endpoint called `MyEndpoint` the delayed messages are stored in a table called `MyEndpoint.Delayed`.